 "Business drunk is like rich drunk.
 Either way it's legal to drive."

 - How I Met Your Mother has Barney and Robin who both drink scotch compared to the rest of the gang's beer — Barney has a big job at a big, corrupt, banking group and makes "16 crap-tons" a year, Robin is revealed in the last season to be sitting on a big pot of family wealth (not that it was really a secret she has money, what with the big, glamorous, mansion lodge home that her flashbacks show, and the fact she was a teen popstar in Canada).
 Ted also starts to drink scotch more the later it gets in the show, matching his growing status as a professor at Columbia and successful New York skyscraper architect.

 - Iron Fist (2017): Ward Meachum, of course, keeps a liquor cabinet in his office for him to raid when the stress of being his dead-but-resurrected father's mouthpiece gets to him.
-In one episode, he even tries to sweet-talk a reporter who's interviewing him out of ending early to finish a bottle of bourbon.
+In one episode, he even tries to sweet-talk a reporter who tries to end an interview early into staying with a bottle of bourbon.

 Ward Meachum: What, you leaving so soon?
 We've got bourbon to finish.Jennifer Many: Tempting, but, uh, I have an early morning deadline...

 - The Punisher (2017):

 - When Dinah Madani is talking with her mom in the first episode concerning her grief over losing Ahmed Zubair, she does remark that she's been drinking more now that she's got access to her parents' expensive liquor.

 - Later in the episode, Billy Russo is seen drinking some fine whiskey while he and Rawlins are meeting in a fancy CIA safehouse to discuss what to do about Frank.